 Life gets busy and frequently working out is one of the first activities that gets dropped.
 Because of its benefits, it should remain a priority even when every time slot starts filling up.
 The 20 minutes you spend exercising are 20 minutes for you.
 It can boost endorphins and provide more energy for you to get everything done.

 Arriving at your desk on a Monday morning might seem more like getting to the front lines than starting work.
 You have three days of emails, messages, and concerns that have piled up, and you dive right into everything.

 Rather than launching yourself into work, take time to start your day.
 Begin by giving yourself enough time to get ready in the morning without rushing to work.
 Eat breakfast and do an activity you enjoy.
 Once you arrive, maintain the mindset of slowing down.
 This feeling of calm can help keep the stress away throughout your week.

 In the midst of a busy schedule, blessings start to feel like obligations.
 To remember everything you have, make a point to write five things you’re grateful for every morning.
 Even if they’re areas of stress, write them down to help you remember, despite the work, they are a gift.
 When things become overwhelming, this practice can help keep you focused on what actually matters.

 Is Your Job Causing Too Much Stress?

 If every day of work is removing a year from your life, it might be time to find something new.
 Get help with your search from Workbox Staffing.
-We’re always looking for highly qualified employees to place with our partners in the fields of office work, manufacturing, warehouse work, and light industrial operations.
+We’re always looking for with our partners in the fields of office work, manufacturing, warehouse work, and light industrial operations.
 Sound like a good fit for you?
 Contact us today.